PHPMohamedNabil/Style/README.md

 By Mohamed Nabil (https://github.com/PHPMohamedNabil/)!

 [Style]
-a tiny PHP Template Engine you can use for small projects or educational purposes.
+is lightweight a tiny PHP Template Engine you can use for small projects or educational purposes.

 Feel the power of the template engines of big libraries in your code with simple and flexible usage and little code.